 Families who earn too much money to qualify for Medicaid but cannot afford health insurance may qualify for the Children’s Health Insurance Program, or CHIP.
-The program offers low-cost insurance for children from birth through age 18, and in some states pregnant women may also be eligible for coverage.
+The CHIP program offers low-cost insurance for children from birth through age 18, and in some states pregnant women may also be eligible for coverage!

 Who qualifies for CHIP?

-The program offers low-cost insurance for children from birth through age 18, and in some states, pregnant women may be eligible.
-Citizenship is not a requirement for the program, so lawfully present immigrants and non-citizen children may still qualify for coverage.
-The income criteria for the program is state-specific, but usually a four-person household making up to $50,000 would qualify.
+Citizenship is not a requirement for the CHIP program, so lawfully present immigrants and non-citizen children may still qualify for coverage.
+The income criteria for the CHIP program is state-specific, but usually a four-person household making up to $50,000 would qualify.
 If you struggle to afford insurance for your children, you should apply for CHIP.
 There is no penalty if you apply and do not quality.